cloud8421/fat-client-boilerplate/README.md

 Packages are installed in `src/vendor`.

-Once you've added a package, you have to edit `src/config.js` and `grunt.js` for the require.js configuration.
-At the moment you have to make the same change in both files, definining the new library module path, shims and dependencies (if needed - not all libraries behave in the same way).
+Once you've added a package, you have to edit `src/config.js` for the require.js configuration.
+You have to define the new library module path, shims and dependencies (if needed - not all libraries behave in the same way).
 As a rule of thumb, check if the library you want to add has an AMD version (it can appear as a Bower search result or be a different file inside the library folder).

 ### Adding new files to your application code